2006469/CS220-AU-portfolio/index.md

 Coop Food - June 2019 to Sept 2019
 - I worked on the shop floor and tills, handled stock and cleaned the store
-- I learnt communcative skills and building confidence whilst dealing with issues on my own
+- I learnt communicative skills and built confidence whilst dealing with issues on my own

 Everyman Cinema - Dec 2017 to Aug 2018